HSEtraining/training_lexmar/README.md

 # training_lexmar

-# beolow is some training
+# below is some training

 ## "Hello world!"